 Image editing is an indispensable task for blogging.
 If we want to design our blog posts; we need related images to make the posts look the most awesome.
 Because a visualized post attracts the audience better than a regular post.
 But editing anything is a slightly technical task which is sometimes difficult for someone; especially for the marketers who have no sufficient photoshop knowledge always.
-And the good news is- there are some tremendous online image editing tools in the industry that require no technical knowledge to use them, such as Canva and Stencil.
+And the good news is- there are some tremendous online image editing tools in the industry that require no technical knowledge to use, such as Canva and Stencil.
 So we will discuss more about Canva vs Stencil.

 Canva vs Stencil